pydio/pydio-doc-admin-guide/4_access_control_and_security/2_action_parameters.md

 #### Parameters

-With parameters, you can control parameters either affecting a specific workspace or multiple ones at once, parameters are for example :
+With parameters, you can control parameters either affecting a specific workspace or multiple ones at once and overide them, for instance you can ovride the default quotas of the workspace and more.
+There is lots of parameters and customization available you can put specific values or on the other hand enable/disable them.